dzuqe/npc/README.md

-# george
+# George

-## A simple NPC game character using Algorand's Stateful Contract and atomic transfers.
+## Simple NPC game interactions using a stateful contract and atomic transfers
 ![intro](intro.png)

 DISCLAIMER: NO WARRANTY INCLUDED: This contract is for tutorial purposes and